mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/SelectStatements.md

 Reminder.where { !$0.isCompleted && $0.title.like("%groceries%") }
 // SELECT … FROM "reminders"
+// WHERE "reminders"."isCompleted"
-// WHERE ("reminders"."isCompleted" AND ("reminders"."title" LIKE '%groceries%'))
+//   AND ("reminders"."title" LIKE '%groceries%')
 ```

 > Tip: ``Table/where(_:)`` returns a ``Where`` clause, which builds into a ``Select``, ``Update``,